 Employees are eligible for twelve (12) weeks of FMLA to be used concurrently with paid sick leave.
+Employees are eligible for benefits under FMLA.

 Eligibility

 Employees are eligible if they have worked for the District for at least one (1) year, and for one thousand two hundred fifty (1,250) hours over the previous twelve (12) months, and if there have been at least fifty (50) District employees within seventy-five (75) miles for each working day during twenty (20) or more workweeks in the current or preceding calendar year.